sigmaui/sigmaui/packages/vue/src/components/table/README.md

 ## Examples

-See the `example.ts` file in the component directory for more detailed examples of how to use the table component with different data types and configurations.
+See the `example.ts` file in the component directory for more detailed examples of how to use the table component with different data typesStylex and configurations.

 ## Dependencies